sumo-digital-academy/cs_portfolio/index.markdown

 </video>

 <div class="project-desc" markdown="1">
-- A small C++ game coded completely by me
+- A small retro-inspired game coded completely by me using C++
-- Demonstrates use of DirectX 11 and my own shaders
+- Demonstrates the use of DirectX 11 and my own shaders
 - Includes OO C++ features like polymorphism and inheritance
+- Implemented an analytics system to visualise heatmap data for player deaths
 </div>

+Game download <a href="https://www.example.com">HERE</a> (4MB)
 Access the GitHub repository <a href="https://www.example.com" class="project-link">HERE</a>

 ----------------------